 When your gums have healed, you're ready to have the crown (false tooth) attached to the post.
 Dr. Jirik prefers porcelain for these crowns, so your new tooth will beautifully match your surrounding teeth and provide unparalleled strength and durability.
 Once he attaches the crown, you can go out and immediately enjoy your new tooth.

-The length of time required for placement of your dental implant varies depending on the patient.
+The length of time required for the placement of your dental implant varies depending on the patient.
 Once Dr. Jirik places the titanium implant base by screwing it down into your jawbone, it takes time for your jawbone to grow around the implant and make it a part of your jaw.

 The bone growth rate can span from 3 months up to 6 months, depending on the patient.
 Over the process, Dr. Jirik will monitor your bone growth to see when he can add the post to the implant base.
-After he does that, there is another 4-6 weeks to allow your gum tissue to heal and grow around the implant post.
+After he does that, there are another 4-6 weeks to allow your gum tissue to heal and grow around the implant post.

 How long do subperiosteal implants last?